 Firstly - Lasers must be manufactured to meet 'eye safe' ratings which means the laser power is limited.
-This limits the range of operation of a laser position reference systems to between 1k to 250m depending on the manufactures specifications.
-This may be less if environmental conditions deteriorate, if it rains, if the target gets wet and in reduced visibility.
+This limits the range of operation of a laser position reference systems to between 1k to 250m depending on the manufactures specifications and the targets being used.
+This may be less if environmental conditions deteriorate, if it rains, if the target gets wet and in reduced visibility due to fog/snow.
 The MTS have a paper explaining the impact of Reduced Visibility Conditions on Laser-Based DP Sensors.

-Secondly - The laser targets must be kept clean otherwise the laser will not be reflected, or the range of operation will be reduced.
-This means that the crew of the DP vessel need access to the platform to rig or to clean permanently rigged targets to clean them.
+Secondly - The laser targets must be kept clean otherwise the laser light will not be reflected, or the range of operation will be reduced.
+This may mean that the crew of the DP vessel need access to the platform to rig or to clean permanently rigged targets to clean them.
 The DP vessel may keep its own targets on board and deploy them on arrival at the site.
-This means that the system is obviously not available for arrival and that the crew of the DP vessel still need access to the object in order to deploy.
-This can open be time consuming as permissions and access is arranged but is essential.
+This means that the system is not available for arrival and that the crew of the DP vessel still need access to the Rig/Platform in order to deploy.
+This can be time consuming as permissions and access is arranged but is essential.
 Alternatively, crew on the platform can be assigned to clean the targets.
 The DPO should be certain that the task will be performed adequately before delegating.
-Remember that IMCA M 103 in the DP Location Set-up Checklist section states that
+Remember that IMCA M103in the DP Location Set-up Checklist section states that